Bighorn Canyon National Recreation Area: Caving

 The recreation area contains numerous caves.
 The Bighorn Cavern in particular is used by people interested in caving.
 Management of Bighorn Canyon National Recreation Area requires cavers to obtain a permit at the Cal S. Taggart visitor center in Lovell, Wyoming.
 Two parties are permitted which must consist of between three and six people.
 Each party is required to have a member who is familiar with the cave.

 Ecology

 Fauna

 Bighorn Canyon provides habitat for at least 231 species of birds.
 Bighorn sheep, black bear, mule deer, mountain lions, pronghorn, coyotes, beavers, and marmots are among the species that live in the varied climates in the recreation area.
 The black-tailed prairie dog and the swift fox are both listed as Species of Concern by the Montana Department of Fish, Wildlife, & Parks and inhabit the North District of Bighorn Canyon.
-The gray wolf has been observed in the same region of Wyoming where the South District of Bighorn Canyon is located.
+The northwestern wolf has been observed in the same region of Wyoming where the South District of Bighorn Canyon is located.